ln-markets/trading-bot/README.md

 ## Strategies

 Current available strategies are:
-- ta_summary: use the [Trading View Technical Analysis](https://www.tradingview.com/symbols/XBTUSD/technicals/) summary indicator based on 27 signals (oscillators and moving averages) to open a mean-reverting strategy with a long or short future position
+- ta_summary: use the [Trading View Technical Analysis](https://www.tradingview.com/symbols/XBTUSD/technicals/) summary indicator based on 27 signals (oscillators and moving averages) to open a long or short future position.
 - More to come

 More details below.